rikki-iki/rikki-iki.github.io/_posts/2013-09-19-getting-used-to-git.markdown

 ## The language:

 ### Repo/repository
-A repo is a folder that git tracks the changes of.
+A repository is a folder that git tracks the changes of.
 There’s a local repo (on your computer) and a remote repo (on something like github.com).

 ### Pull
-Grab the latest version from the Remote Repo
+Grab the latest version from the remote repository.

 ### Push
-Send my local changes to the Remote Repo
+Send my local changes to the remote repository.

+### Stage
+Designate a portion of code that is ready to be commited.
+You can break up your changes into logical commits or commit them all at once.

+### Commit
+A saved snapshot of the file, commit’s never get deleted, you can revert or roll back to them at any time.

+### Stash
+Set aside my changes while I try something else.

 ### Diff
 The difference between the previous version of the file and the new version.
 A patch is just all the diff’s in a file.

-### Commit
-A saved snapshot of the file, commit’s never get deleted, you can revert or roll back to them at any time.

-### Stage
-[will write this soon!]

-### Stash
-Set aside my changes while I try something else

 ## The basic process
 1. Initialise local repo, on your desktop